js-lee-AI/optimal-path-search_imitation-learning/README.md

 ## Result
 ### two obstacles - 10 x 10 GridWorld
 You should need expert data to find approximately 50 shortest paths.

+	This is a captured image executed from our old code.

 **150 epoch**